Tuesday, September 18, 2007

 Most hosting companies have helpful and responsive support groups.
 If you think something may be wrong, or you simply want to make sure you're in the know, visit their website or give 'em a call.

 We hope you find these tips helpful.
-If you have some of your own tips you'd like to share, feel free to leave a comment below or start a discussion in the
+If you have some of your own tips you'd like to share, you can start a discussion in the

 Google Webmaster Help